 If you are like me, you look forward to the winter solstice on December 21, when the days begin to lengthen again.
 But if you treasure the early morning hours, about January 7 is the date to remember.
 Not until then does the sunrise begin to come earlier.
 I notice this when raising the flag each morning.
 I often have to wait until it gets light enough.

 Years ago, before the Internet and Google, I laboriously copied the sunrise and sunset times from our newspaper over an entire year.
-When I plotted them on the same sheet of graph paper (to be thrifty), they formed two neat sine waves, coming together at the winter solstice and spreading apart the furthest at the summer solstice, as expected.
-But the two waves were offset by about a month.
+When I plotted them on the same sheet of graph paper (to be thrifty), they formed two neat sine waves, coming together at the winter solstice and spreading apart the farthest at the summer solstice, as expected.
+But the two waves were offset by several weeks.
 That I did not expect.

 The winter solstice is the shortest day, but because of the earth’s tilt, sunrise time does not reverse until about January 7.
 Sunset, on the other hand, reverses much sooner, about December 10.
 The two are not in sync.
 There are several weeks when both the sunrise and the sunset are coming later.
 I already notice the later nightfall when taking down the flag.
 Since Thanksgiving, I had been lowering it shortly after 4 as it was quickly getting dark, but now 5 is still quite light.